erprogs/GenConViT/README.md

 1. Download the pretrained model from [Huggingface](https://huggingface.co/Deressa/GenConViT)
 2. Ensure that the pretrained model file is saved in the `weight` directory.
 2. Run the prediction script:

+To run the code, use the following command:

 ```bash
     python prediction.py \